Saanvikanavya/navya/README.md

 # navya
-This is refernce for future purpose
+This is refernce for future reference